This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Disadvantages of Filter Method”.

 d) Thermal and shot noise

 Explanation: Delta modulation is used for transmission of voice information where quality is not the primarily importance.
 Its drawback is it has two noises namely slope overload and granular noise.
-So for getting rid from these noises we use ADM (Adaptive Delta Modulation).
+Slope overload noise occurs when the input signal slope is higher than the delta modulator’s capability.
+Granular noise is produced due to level input signal resulting into the oscillatory output.
+So for getting rid of these noises we use ADM (Adaptive Delta Modulation).

 a) PM signals only